Medically reviewed by Kristin Hall, FNP

 Rarely are the ingredients found in these products unequivocally proven to do anything.
 Generally, a handful of studies, designed flimsily and conducted on a small number of subjects (usually not in humans), are shown as proof.
 But it’s hardly that.

 When it comes to vitamin C and your skin, there are some things we do know — many of them promising — but some we are only beginning to understand.

 What’s certain: Your skin needs vitamin C to look it’s best, but it can generally get this from the foods you eat.

 What’s uncertain: Whether adding vitamin C to your diet or to your skincare routine actually makes your skin healthier or look better.
 Let’s look at the details:

-- You could be deficient — it’s estimated 7% of the U.S. population is, according to the National Center for Health Statistics.
+You could be deficient — it’s estimated seven percent of the U.S. population is, according to the National Center for Health Statistics.

 You may know vitamin C as the stuff in citrus fruits or a good go-to when you feel the onset of a cold, but vitamin C is found in many foods and is crucial in many of your body’s functions.